EngineersBox/ChunkyLogs/README.md

 # ChunkyLogs
-An efficient chunk based compression for continuous logging with efficient searching and indexing
+An efficient data.chunk based compression for continuous logging with efficient searching and indexing